 You might be surprised to discover that just because you're selling crafts doesn't automatically mean you're building a business.
 One is not inherently better than the other.
-Whether you're developing a hobby or business, that's okay as long as your venture fits with your expectations.
+Whether you're developing a hobby or business, that's okay as long as your venture fits with your goals and expectations.

 As long as your business is meeting your needs and expectations and fulfilling your reasons for selling crafts, it's all good.

 I earn a commission for purchases made through links on this page.

-There are many wonderful reasons to start a craft business, and many worthwhile goals for selling craft.
-What is your reason?
+All of these ways to approach selling crafts are completely valid.
+There are many wonderful reasons to start a craft business, and many worthwhile goals for selling crafts.